- The Pitfalls of a Guitar Ambition

 The frequency of guitar lessons should be adjusted based on the skill and level of each guitar player.

-Of course, learning any instrument, including guitar, can be difficult at the beginning, especially for those who live with the budding musician.
+Of course, learning any instrument, including the guitar, can be difficult at the beginning, especially for those who live with the budding musician.
 However, listening to the faltering beginnings on the guitar is arguably much more pleasant than those of novice trumpet players, violinists or even drummers!

-Designate a specific time for your child to practice guitar between lessons: just 10 to 15 minutes of regular playing practice is ideal, for both your child’s budding skills, and for any listeners.
+You may try designating a specific time for your child to practise guitar each day.
+To start out, just 10 to 15 minutes of regular playing practice is ideal for both your child’s growing skills and for any listeners.

 If you live in a house, there shouldn't be any trouble defining a specific space and time to make music - everyone can learn to respect others and their tastes.